Large Language Model Sourcing: A Survey: Sourcing from Training Data

-For posterior-based methods, which infer training data influence through post hoc analysis of model behavior without prior intervention, several dedicated datasets have been developed.
-These typically facilitate evaluation based on approximate counterfactual influence.
-For instance, fact tracing datasets such as FTRACE~\cite{akyurek2022towards} and GPTDynamics~\cite{chai2024training} are designed to assess the ability to provenance training instances that provide semantically or lexically aligned evidence supporting factual claims in model outputs.
-Similarly, hallucination tracing datasets like Hallucinatory Xsum~\cite{wu2024enhancing} and BookSum~\cite{wang2023source} evaluate the capacity to trace training samples that may induce hallucinatory generations.
+For posterior-based methods, which infer training data influence from post hoc model behavior without prior intervention, dedicated datasets typically support evaluation via approximate counterfactual influence.
+Fact-tracing resources such as FTRACE~\cite{akyurek2022towards} and GPTDynamics~\cite{chai2024training} assess provenance of training instances providing semantically or lexically aligned evidence for model-generated factual claims.
+Hallucination-tracing datasets like Hallucinatory XSum~\cite{wu2024enhancing} and BookSum~\cite{wang2023source} evaluate the ability to trace training samples that may drive hallucinatory outputs.

-In contrast, prior-based methods, which rely on identifiable signals intentionally embedded into the training corpus before model training, require benchmarks constructed with explicit, known markers.
-Datasets such as WIKIMIA~\cite{shi2023detecting}, BookMIA~\cite{panaitescu2025can}, and BIOCITE~\cite{khalifa2024source} exemplify this category, featuring syntactic watermarks, lexical signatures, or structured metadata.
-These resources enable direct and deterministic tracing of model outputs to their source partitions and are typically used in controlled experimental settings where the structure, location, and semantics of the embedded markers are known a priori.
-Naturally occurring datasets are generally unsuitable for evaluating prior-based methods unless they are synthetically augmented or partitioned to establish ground-truth traceability.
+Prior-based methods, which rely on pre-embedded signals in the training corpus, require benchmarks with explicit markers.
+Datasets such as WIKIMIA~\cite{shi2023detecting}, BookMIA~\cite{panaitescu2025can}, and BIOCITE~\cite{khalifa2024source} provide syntactic watermarks, lexical signatures, or metadata for deterministic tracing in controlled settings where marker structure and location are known a priori.
+Naturally occurring datasets are unsuitable unless augmented or partitioned to supply ground-truth traceability.